 How does call recording help dental reception conversion?

 Listening to a sample of new patient calls each week reveals exactly where conversations break down: price objections handled poorly, soft booking language, or patients left waiting for a callback that never happens.
-Most practices see 20–40% improvement in call-to-booking conversion after a single reception training session based on call recordings.
+Most practices see 20 to 40% improvement in call-to-booking conversion after a single reception training session based on call recordings.

 How does database reactivation work for dental practices?

-A targeted SMS goes to patients who haven't been in for 12–24 months.
-The message is conversational, uses their first name, and asks if they'd like to book their next clean.
-SMS open rates are dramatically higher than email, and a typical reactivation campaign brings 5–15% of dormant patients back.
+A targeted SMS goes to patients who have not been in for 12 to 24 months.
+The message is conversational, uses their first name, and asks if they would like to book their next clean.
+SMS open rates are dramatically higher than email, and a typical reactivation campaign brings 5 to 15% of dormant patients back.

 Do I need to redesign my website to use call tracking?